-- On the New tab, in the File location section, click Files on repository.
+- On the New tab, in the Data source section, click Files on repository.

-- In the Configuration section, select the source repository:
+- In the Connection section, select the source repository:

 - To select one of the predefined repositories, click the Repository configuration field, press the Down Arrow key, and choose a repository.